Fun Facts about Lance ...

 When lighting the play, Sexual Perversity in Chicago, in college, he conducted lighting research of upscale bars by bar-hopping through Georgetown on Christmas Eve with his mother.
 He was 20.

 Nearly drowned at a very young age; remembers it vividly.
-Now knows that dying isn't scary.
+Knows that dying by asphyxiation isn't scary.

 Trespasses with reckless abandon in the name of good photography.
 Almost went to jail several times.
 Almost shot (in rural Virginia) once.

-Favorite movie is The Usual Suspects.
+Favorite movie of all time is The Usual Suspects.
 Favorite song is Losing My Religion by R.E.M.
 Growing up he was a die-hard Ghostbusters fan.

 His mother insists he has been fashion conscious since a very young age.